petersatsuse/SUMAatCSPs/README.md

 A quick decision and overview guide for SUMa at CSPs

+Usage:
-Usage: its written in asciidoc and can simply used as input for DAPS https://opensuse.github.io/daps/
+ Text its written in asciidoc and can simply used as input for DAPS https://opensuse.github.io/daps/ DAPS can output in different formats e.g pdf

 To build a PDF or HTML version of the example document, run: daps -d ./DC-daps pdf or daps -d ./DC-daps html

 DAPS needs the adoc file in the directory adoc, so we use a link from main directory to the adoc directory for simpler reading and usage